lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 ### Designer Intel Hub

 At the Designer Intel Hub, Nikki can perform Investigations on various designers to write Designer Columns.
 Investigations entail reading story snippets, waiting for a timer to run down, and sometimes donating a small amount of Gold or Pink Gems.
-All of these actions will reward you with Exclusive Intel points, which you can exchange for rewards such as Designer's Reflections and **echoes** `glossary echoes`, and Mysterious Clues, which you can use to unlock more Designer Columns.
+All of these actions will reward you with Exclusive Intel points, which you can exchange for rewards such as Designer's Reflections and **echoes** <sup>[1](#echo)</sup>, and Mysterious Clues, which you can use to unlock more Designer Columns.
 Keep in mind that Exclusive Intel cannot be transferred from one designer to another, but you can use your leftover Exclusive Intel on Designer Column rewards for the same designer.

 `add image of intel hub rewards`